jdefrance7/SeniorDesignProject/AST-CAN485/README.md

 # AST-CAN485

-Electrical Engineering Senior Design Project at the University of Minnesota - Twin Cities, Spring 2020

-The purpose of this project is to read IMU sensor data from individual UAV wing segments and send it to a PX4 flight controller over CAN for the purpose of obtaining real-time wing segment orientation.
+Code for the AST-CAN485 development board to obtain Adafruit BNO055 sensor orientation data and broadcast it to a PX4 based flight controller.

-## Authors
+## Contrubtors

 Joe DeFrance (defra022@umn.edu)